 Paul is conversationally fluent in German.

 Favored Tech Corporation v.
-P2i Ltd. (PTAB 2021) Lead counsel representing P2i in IPR proceeding filed against its patent directed to protective nanocoating technology.
+P2i Ltd. (PTAB 2021-23).
+Lead counsel representing P2i in IPR proceeding filed against its patent directed to plasma-polymerized protective nanocoating technology.
 Obtained final written decision upholding patentability of all claims.
+Secured Rule 36 affirmance from Federal Circuit on appeal.

 Google Inc. and Apple Inc. v.
 ContentGuard Holdings, Inc. (PTAB 2015).
 Integral member of team representing ContentGuard in 35 IPR and CBM proceedings filed against its digital rights management patent portfolio.
 Five proceedings dismissed voluntarily.
 After submission of patent owner preliminary responses, obtained PTAB decisions denying institution of trial in all but one remaining proceeding.